fynv/fynv.github.io/ProgrammingGPUAcrossTheLaunguageBoundaries.md

 Run-time compilation is not a new thing to GPU programmers.
 In graphics programming, we use it to compile shaders to adapt to different running environment.
 In OpenCL, we also use it as the default way to compile device code.
-In CUDA programming, however, we didn't have run-time compilation until CUDA 7.x.
+In CUDA programming, however, we didn't have run-time compilation until CUDA 7.x, the new module of the CUDA SDK is called NVRTC.
-Static compilation + templates has been the most popular paradigm for its efficiency.
-Now we have run-time compilation for CUDA too, which is called NVRTC.

 Now let's see how run-time compilation can be used to build libraries as poweful as the template libraries while they are still reusable from another language.